A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-2. Use the wooden balls and popsicle sticks to build models of the molecules, based on their Lewis structures.
+2. Use the wooden balls and popsicle sticks to construct 3D molecular models of each molecule, based on their Lewis structures.
+Represent carbon atoms with one color and hydrogen atoms with another.

-• When drawing the Lewis structures, pay attention to the number of valence electrons for each atom.
+• Accurately depict the number of valence electrons for each atom when drawing Lewis structures.

 Share on: